Botanical Name: Haworthia species

 Humidity: Average room humidity.

-Soil: Cactus and succulent potting mix works well.
+Soil: Cactus and succulent potting mix works well to provide good drainage.
 Or combine 2 parts peat-moss based potting mix and 1 part sharp sand.

 Fertilizer: Feed monthly in spring and summer with a fertilizer specially made for succulents.
 Don't feed in winter when growth has slowed down.

-Propagation: Remove offsets in spring and pot in their own containers.
+Propagation: Remove offsets that grow around the plant in spring and pot in their own containers.